 Physical Damage

-Consider Replacement: Replace the fob if damage is severe.
+Replace the fob if necessary.

 Security Concerns